Stop Smoking Before and After Cosmetic Surgery

 What if I don’t stop smoking before surgery?

-If you don’t stop smoking before surgery, there’s a chance that you will not develop any complications, however, you will be at a much higher risk of developing complications.
-This means that your surgical wound won’t properly heal and will definitely not enjoy the full potential cosmetic improvements of your procedure.
-Some complications might require hospital admission, re-operation, and extended treatment, and even with all this, serious complications (like wound infection) will likely cause permanent cosmetic damage to the body part where you’ve had surgery.
+If you don’t stop smoking before surgery, there’s a higher chance that you will not develop complications, however, you will still be at a much higher risk of developing complications when compared to a non-smoker.
+This means that your surgical wound won’t properly heal.
+Some complications may require hospital admission, re-operation, and extended treatment, and even with all this, serious complications (like wound infection) will likely cause permanent cosmetic damage to the body part where you’ve had surgery.

 Is vaping a good alternative to tobacco smoking before surgery?

-E-cigarettes are overall less harmful than smoking, however, they are still bad for your health and can impair wound healing after surgery.
+E-cigarettes are considered just as harmful as smoking cigarettes.
+They are still bad for your health and can impair wound healing after surgery.

-Even though the smoke from vapes and E-cigarettes lacks many of the harmful toxins found in tobacco smoke, it still contains nicotine.
-Nicotine will raise your blood pressure, heart rate, and constrict your blood vessels, all of which contribute to impaired wound healing and unpleasant cosmetic outcomes.
+The smoke from vapes and E-cigarettes contains nicotine.
+Nicotine will raise your blood pressure, heart rate, and constrict your blood vessels, all of which contribute to impaired wound healing.

 This also applies to nicotine replacement products, such as nicotine patches, chewing gums, and inhalers.